3 Ways Self-knowledge Makes You Strong

 Make a short list of 3 moments of your life that made you feel strong.

-When you are doing this exercise, pay attention to the emotions that are present during each of the three experiences.
+When doing this exercise, pay attention to the emotions present during each of the three experiences.

 What emotions were present for these three events?
 What characteristics did they have?

-Once you have this information at hand, it’s time to put them into context.
-As if you were explaining your life story to someone new, explain each of these three moments.
-This exercise requires a non-judgmental outlook – it’s just the observable information, not an evaluation of them.
+Once you have this information, it’s time to contextualize it.
+Explain each of these three moments as if you were explaining your life story to someone new.
+This exercise requires a non-judgmental outlook – it’s just the observable information, not an evaluation of it.

-It’s helpful to make a note for yourself, on your phone, in a journal or a sticky note that you put somewhere so you can see it often.
-Reminders like this help you to keep the emotion and experience top of mind, so it becomes part of what you do during the day.
+It’s helpful to make a note for yourself on your phone, in a journal, or on a sticky note that you put somewhere so you can see it often.
+Reminders like this help you keep the emotion and experience in your mind so it becomes part of what you do during the day.

 This is another way that self-knowledge makes you strong.

-3. Determine what your future plans need to be.
+3. Determine what your plans need to be.

 What would you do differently if you knew what your emotions were telling you?

-If you know what was going on inside of you at the time, would this future change?
+If you knew what was going on inside of you at the time, would this future change?

 Which ones?